 Shall present a financial report at every NRHSBB general meeting and at other times upon request.

-Shall present the Books for membership audit no later than one (1) week after the end of the school year.
+Shall present the Books for membership audit no later than two (2) week after the end of the fiscal year.
 A membership audit committee comprised of at least two (2) members shall audit and sign the report to validate its accuracy.
-Members of the Executive Board are not eligible to be on the membership audit committee.
+Members of the outgoing, current, and incoming Executive Boards are not eligible to be on the membership audit committee, except the incoming Treasurer if they desire.
+The Treasurer shall present the results of the audit committee to the Board without edit but may provide additional commentary if needed.

 Shall secure a Non-Profit institutional fidelity bonding policy.
 The expenditure incurred shall be a legitimate expense.